Tested and Proven

-You'll save about FIFTEEN HUNDRED DOLLARS over any other new hoist on the market by using our plans and buying your own electric motor.
+You'll have a stronger product at half the price of any other new hoist on the market by using our plans and buying your own electric motor.
 Or buying our platform and putting it on your own Werner extension ladder.

 The setup is lightweight and strong and will not rust.
 The motor and pulley connects to a ladder with U-bolts - without causing damage to a ladder you may want to use for other purposes when you are not using it for a hoist.
 It is built with wheels to reduce friction for smooth and even travel up and down the ladder.
 It locks onto the rails like a roller coaster and will not come off.
 The platform is designed at a 15 degree slant so that the materials will be level when the ladder is leaning against a building.
 The entire setup (with motor attached) weighs about 75 lbs. - making it easy for one man to setup and move.

 Send email to firstname.lastname@example.org or call 251-242-0147 if you have questions